memgraph/docs/docs/installation/windows/wsl-installation.md

 ---
 id: wsl-installation
-title: Install Memgraph with WSL
+title: Install Memgraph on Windows with WSL
 sidebar_label: Windows Subsystem for Linux
 ---

-This article briefly outlines the basic steps necessary to install the Memgraph Debian package on Windows Subsystem for Linux.
+This article briefly outlines the basic steps necessary to install and run Memgraph on Windows with the Windows Subsystem for Linux.

 ## Prerequisites

 Before you proceed with the installation guide make sure that you have:

-* Downloaded the latest **Memgraph Debian Package** which can be [found here](https://memgraph.com/download/).
+- Downloaded the latest **Memgraph Debian Package** which can be [found here](https://memgraph.com/download/).
-* **Windows Subsystem for Linux** installed.
+- **Windows Subsystem for Linux** installed.
 You can find instructions on how to install it [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-* The **Debian app** from the [Microsoft Store](https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6?activetab=pivot:overviewtab).
+- The **Debian app** from the [Microsoft Store](https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6?activetab=pivot:overviewtab).

 ## Installation guide {#installation-guide}